luiserdef/twitter-real-verified/README.md

 :-------------------------:|:-------------------------:
 <img src="assets/overview1.jpg" alt="AdGuard Browser Extension" />  |  <img src="assets/overview2.png"  alt="AdGuard Browser Extension" />

-## :large_blue_circle: Status

-- The extension is currently in process to be accepted in Chrome Web Store
-- You can use the extension now following the steps of the next section `Installation`

 ## 🔧 Installation

 1. Clone this repository or download this repository as ZIP